 Biodiversity & Ecosystems

-Back in 2008, in the year of its birth, the Foundation established a partnership and dialogue with the Institute for Sustainable Development and International Relations (Iddri), a think tank founded by Laurence Tubiana.
+In 2008, the year of its creation, the Foundation established a dialogue and a partnership with the Institute for Sustainable Development and International Relations (IDDRI), a think tank founded by the French economist Laurence Tubiana.
 The institute acts as an interface between research and decision-making, shedding light on the political and international issues related to sustainable development and global governance.
-The fruits of the partnership can be seen in a cycle of annual conferences aimed at encouraging mobilisation and improving our appreciation of biodiversity-related issues, which also provide a platform for public researchers to share their findings.
+The partnership produced a series of annual conferences which aim to encourage action and improve awareness of biodiversity-related issues, while providing a platform for researchers to share their findings.

-Because the biodiversity that we encounter in our everyday lives is also threatened by global warming, the Fondation d’entreprise Hermès is committed to supporting a participatory science project that seeks to observe and monitor the nature that surrounds us.
-Since 2019, the Foundation has thus accompanied Vigie-Nature École, a project conceived for pupils in schools and spearheaded by the Muséum National d’Histoire Naturelle in Paris.
-Thanks to the project’s rigorous observation protocols, schoolchildren from primary education onwards can gather data on pollinating insects, birds and wild plants that are then transmitted to researchers for analysis.
+The Foundation accompanies Vigie-Nature École, a project designed for pupils in schools and spearheaded by the Muséum National d’Histoire Naturelle in Paris.
+Thanks to the project’s rigorous observation protocols, schoolchildren from primary education onwards can gather data on pollinating insects, birds and wild plants, which are then sent to researchers for analysis.
 Vigie-Nature École offers a playful means of engaging young people with their environment by inviting them to participate in a scientific effort that is essential for understanding the consequences of global climatic changes.